-o " will serve as the interim leader."
-Add qualifying reasons.

-- o "Team effort from all of us is important.
-We are in this together as we continue to live out our mission." - o "The board has confidence in you to walk the ministry through this time."
+- o " will serve as the interim leader."
+Add qualifying reasons. - o "Team effort from all of us is important.
+We are in this together as we continue to live out our mission." - o "The board has confidence in you to walkout the mission through this time."

-• "A special all-staff meeting has been called for (day and time) at (location).
-The board chair and one or two other board members will be at the meeting to answer questions and to address concerns regarding sustaining our momentum. will be responsible for communications with the various constituencies, and the staff should refrain from making public statements."
-"We are asking that God make us stronger through this time of unexpected loss and change."
-"With gratitude for each one of you,"

-Day 2B: Announcement of Interim Director

-"The board chair announced today that will serve as interim director starting immediately. has been a key member of the XYZ ministry since and has demonstrated his/her love for the ministry.
-Please join us in praying for as s/he stands in the leadership gap for this season."

-Day 3A: Announcement for Memorial Service

-"A celebration of life service to honor will be held on (date) at (location)."
-"As we move through this time of grieving, we are grateful for the guidance that was developed with the Board and (Executive Director).
-As we reflect with gratitude on 's life and leadership, we move forward with a process that ensures XYZ's stability with a strong transition team, prepares a search process for the next leader, and invites you to join us in prayer through this time of transition."

-Day 3B: Search Committee for New Executive Director

-"The board is pleased to announce the establishment of the search committee for a new Executive Director of XYZ Ministry.
+"A special all-staff meeting has been called for (day and time) at (location).
+The board chair and one or two other board members will be at the meeting to answer questions and to address concerns regarding sustaining our momentum will be responsible for communications with the various constituencies, and the staff should refrain from making public statements."
+"We know this time of unexpected loss and change will make us stronger."
+"With gratitude for each one of you," Day 2B: Announcement of Interim Director "The board chair announced today that will serve as interim director starting immediately has been a key member of the XYZ Organization since and has demonstrated his/her devotion to the mission.
+Please join us in welcoming as s/he stands in the leadership gap for this season."
+Day 3A: Announcement for Memorial Service "A celebration of life service to honor will be held on (date) at (location)."
+"As we move through this time of grieving, we are grateful for the guidance that was developed with the board and (Executive Director).
+As we reflect with gratitude on 's life and leadership, we move forward with a process that ensures XYZ's stability with a strong transition team and prepares a search process for the next leader."
+Day 3B: Search Committee for New Executive Director "The board is pleased to announce the establishment of the search committee for a new Executive Director of XYZ Organization.
 Attached is a position description.
 Please feel free to share this with people who might be a good fit.
-Join us in prayer for God's leadership in this.
 Thank you."